Free US shipping on orders $50+, $5 flat rate on all other orders

 3. What are your top tips for flying with babies?
 Are there any must-haves you swear by and always include in your carry on?

 I always pack our carry-on as if we’re going to have a day-long layover.
 Think of that when you ‘re deciding how many diapers, how many ounces of formula, how many changes of clothes or toys you bring along.
 I’ve written a post with some favorite tips—like having your partner board the plane and set up the overhead space while you stay off the plane and play as long as possible.

-4. What are some of your favorite ways for keeping a toddler occupied on a long car ride?
+4. What are some of your favorite ways of keeping a toddler occupied on a long car ride?
 Any go-to toys for car rides/flights?

-Almost every carry-on bag has included a reusable sticker bag, paper and crayons, a few favorite books, child-friendly headphones (screen-time rules go out the window, but audio books are great for the older toddler), masking tape, and lots of snacks.
-Here are a series of games I came up with for flights, all using Cheerios.
+Almost every carry-on bag has included a reusable sticker bag, paper and crayons, a few favorite books, child-friendly headphones (screen-time rules go out the window, but audiobooks are great for the older toddler), masking tape, and lots of snacks.
+Here is a series of games I came up with for flights, all using Cheerios.

 5. If there’s a time difference between home and where you’re traveling to, how can you get your kids on a new schedule?

 The trick is to set your clock to the new time immediately.
 Eat on the new schedule and expose everyone to as much sunlight as possible in the new timezone.
 That said, keep the old clock (the body clock) in mind and be prepared with snacks the make it past expected mealtimes (and a bed around expected nap times without suffering major meltdowns.